igmhub/SaclayMocks/README.md

 export PYTHONPATH=$SACLAYMOCKS_BASE/py/:$PYTHONPATH
 ```

+## Dependencies
+The code runs with python2 and is not compatible with python3 at the moment.

 ## Running:
 The code runs as follow:
 First it reads and interpolate the powerspectrum from camb (stored in `etc/`) to create a 3D power-spectrum.